jetherton/wtm/plugins/importantreports/readme.txt

 === About ===
-name: All Layers Available
+name: Important Reports
 website: http://ethertontech.com
-description: Put all map providers on a map.
+description: Allows for certain reports to be marked as important.
 version: 0.1
 requires: 2.1
 tested up to: 2.1